dol/bash-envtpl/README.md

 # bash-envtpl
-Simple envtpl implementation in bash
+Simple envtpl implementation in Bash

 ## Details
-Inspired by [envtpl](https://github.com/andreasjansson/envtpl) written in python this repo is basic equivalent in bash.
-The main goal is to avoid the dependency of python and pip within a Docker container.
+Inspired by [envtpl](https://github.com/andreasjansson/envtpl) written in python this repo is basic equivalent in Bash.
+The main goal is to avoid the dependency of Python and pip within a Docker container.
+This saves about 50MB container size.

 Most of the time a envtpl template file looks like this:
 ```